 This IP provides specific guidance for the inspection of programs associated with operational AFR ISFSIs that are not, or are no longer, reviewed by IMCs 2515 and 2561 IPs associated with operating or decommissioning reactor facilities, respectively.
 While guidance within the IP directs the inspector to primarily evaluate changes to the programs or the results of assessments from these programs, it is recognized that a review of certain programs even if a change has not occurred during each inspection may be necessary.
 Specific guidance for the review of programs can be found in IP 60854, “Preoperational Testing of an Independent Spent Fuel Storage Installation,” or IP 60856 as necessary.

-.
+If the inspector has questions or concerns that require additional technical or regulatory support, additional guidance can be found in IMC 2690 for obtaining additional support from headquarters.

 03.02 Specific Guidance